 - Trend and popularity: Laravel is at its peak popularity right now.
 With its style favoring the expressive coding favored by the seasoned developers, Laravel is going from strength to strength.
 Laravel jobs are what come up the most in freelance circles as well.
 5/5

-- Structure and Updates: Laravel follows MVC structure of filing.
+- Structure and Updates: Laravel follows MVC structure of files.
 Laravel comes with a command line tool called the Artisan.
-Which has all the developers drooling over its features.
-With Artisan you can create models and controls, setup scheduled tasks, queues and custom commands.
-The other tool Eloquent helps us to interact with database, create helpful magic methods and retrieve data.
+Laravel Artisan has all the developers drooling over its features.
+With Artisan, you can create models and controls, setup scheduled tasks, queues and custom commands.
+The other important tool Eloquent helps us to interact with database, create helpful magic methods and retrieve data.
 Laravel updates are common and recurring.
 5/5

 - Libraries and online help: Laravel’s best help is its own official documentation which is very elaborate and helpful.
 However, you can get great help from Laracast.com.
 The number of standard Laravel libraries that you can composer into the Laravel project is staggering.
 You can find in 100s of libraries in Packagist.
 SIimilarly, you can find great help on Stackoverflow.
 5/5

 - Database integration: Laravel comes with its own ORM tool.
 Laravel comes with migrations for easy port of database changes and versioning.
 Similarly, Laravel comes with a Seeder tool to introduce test data.
 Laravel also comes prepackaged with Redis key:value store.
 Rest, Laravel has packages for every database available.
 4/5